KHTY: History

 In April 2000, Hispanic Media Group, headed by Amancio Suarez Sr., sold KAFY and a construction permit for a second AM station in Bakersfield to Golden Pegasus Financial Services for $825,000.
 At the time, KAFY broadcast a regional Mexican music format.
 The station would change hands once again by the end of the year as Clear Channel Communications purchased the newly rechristened KZPM for $1.4 million.

 Throughout the 2000s under Clear Channel ownership, the 970 AM frequency took on various call signs and formats.
 In May 2001, Clear Channel began using the KZTK call sign on the then-news/talk outlet.
 In September 2002, the call letters changed to KGET to match those of television station KGET-TV, at the time also owned by Clear Channel.
 The radio station KGET was branded "News Talk 970 KGET".

 In January 2006, the KGET call letters were changed to KHTY.
 The station at the time was a classic hits radio station branded as "Mighty 970".
 In 2007, KHTY switched back to news/talk with the branding "Business 970 KHTY".
 Later that year, KHTY began airing a news/talk format in Spanish.

 On March 2, 2009, KHTY flipped to sports radio with the branding "Fox Sports 970".
 On June 13, 2022, KHTY began simulcasting on KBFP 800 AM Bakersfield, replacing that station's comedy format.

 Programming

-The station lineup includes The Dan Patrick Show, The Rich Eisen Show, The Doug Gottlieb Show, Steve Gorman Sports, The Odd Couple, Jason Smith, Ben Maller, and other Fox Sports Radio programs.
-Also on KHTY are broadcasts of the Bakersfield Condors and the Los Angeles Dodgers.
+The station lineup includes The Dan Patrick Show, The Herd with Colin Cowherd, The Doug Gottlieb Show, The Jason Smith Show and The Ben Maller Show.

+Also on KHTY and KBFP are broadcasts of the Bakersfield Condors, the Fresno State Bulldogs, the Los Angeles Lakers and the Los Angeles Dodgers.
+Car racing is covered by the Motor Racing Network and the Performance Racing Network.